-It's been a long time since AMD and Intel were competitive with each other at gaming, but gamers have a real treat now, with a broad range of fantastic CPUs to pick from.
-But if you're looking to build or buy a gaming PC that will last, that will future proof you for the games of tomorrow as well as today's, then which should you pick?
+It’s been a long time since AMD and Intel were competitive with each other regarding PC gaming, but gamers have a real treat now with a broad range of fantastic CPUs to pick from.
+But, if you’re looking to build or buy a gaming PC that will last, that will future proof you for the games of tomorrow as well as today’s, then which should you pick?
 AMD Ryzen or Intel?

 It’s a choice that very much depends on what you want to play and whether you do anything but.